globalbioticinteractions/ecm-workshop/index.md

   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+  Digital materials will be provided in advance of the workshop and large-print handouts are available for in-person attendies.
+If additional help is needed, please notify the organizers in advance.
+If we can do something to help make learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.